Chronic Gastritis Workup

 Measuring the levels of PGI and PGII and the PGI/PGII ratio in the serum is useful in screening for atrophic gastritis and gastric cancer in regions with a high incidence of these diseases.
 Pepsinogen determination is especially useful in epidemiologic studies; however, the reported sensitivity and specificity of the assay are relatively low (84.6% and 73.5%, respectively).

 A rapid urease test should be done on gastric biopsy tissue.
-Bacterial culture of gastric biopsy tissue is usually performed in the research setting or to assess antibiotic susceptibility in patients for whom first-line eradication therapy fails.
+Bacterial culture of gastric biopsy tissue is usually performed in the research setting or to assess antibiotic susceptibility in patients in whom first-line eradication therapy fails.

 The following test results suggest the diagnosis of autoimmune gastritis: